SailorWebFramework/Sailor/README.md

 swift run carton bundle # bundles the code
 ```

+>Currently Sailor has only been tested on Swift 5.9 and that is the recommended Swift version

 ## Usage

 Sailor adopts a SwiftUI-like syntax for HTML.
 Below is an example view